Tharun3111/Solving-Viscous-Burgers-Equaton-Using-PINNs/README.md

-# Burgers' Equation PINN Model Execution Guide
+# Viscous Burgers' Equation using PINNs Model Execution steps.

 ## Introduction
-This guide provides quick steps to run the Physics-Informed Neural Network (PINN) for solving the Burgers' Equation, a key model in fluid mechanics.
+This guide provides quick steps to run the Physics-Informed Neural Network (PINN) for solving the viscous Burgers' Equation, a key model in fluid mechanics.

 ## Requirements
 - Python 3.7+